sdziallas/comp55/docs/labs/14-Test.md

-One way to build tests is like we've always done, which is to just create a ```main``` and have it print out stuff, however, in order to make it easier for us to simply see whether or not we passed all of our tests (which helps with automation, something our future robot overlords will love), we're going to use a **testing framework**.
+One way to build tests is like we've always done, which is to just create a ```main``` and have it print out stuff, however, to make it easier for us to simply see whether or not we passed all of our tests (which helps with automation, something our future robot overlords will love), we're going to use a **testing framework**.
-Think of a testing framework as being like a set of libraries, except that rather than you call a method in the library (ie ```rgen.nextInt()```), the library will call one of your methods
+Think of a testing framework as being like a set of libraries, except that rather than you calling a method in the library (ie ```rgen.nextInt()```), the library will call one of your methods
 (like we had with implementing ```mouseMoved```, etc).
 There are many frameworks available for many languages,